DhimanMajumdar/DocSummit--An-AI-SaaS-document-summarizer/README.md

 - Don’t just summarize—**interact with your document**.
 - Ask **any question** about your uploaded file, and the AI responds with **context-aware answers**.

-6️⃣ **You're Done!**
-- Copy, download, or use your summaries instantly.

 ---